cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 - We use Ubuntu to build all the static libraries for Linux.

-- Other platforms is not tested which means if you use windows to build static libraries for Android, it might be failed.
+- Other platforms is not tested which means if you use Windows or Linux to build static libraries for Android, it might be failed.

 ## Download